 13. Natural Predators

 Nature may bring unwanted insects, but she is also always ready to give the gardener a helping hand in eliminating them.
-Birds are particularly helpful in feeding on bad bugs, grubs, and garden worms.
+Birds are beneficial in feeding on harmful bugs, grubs, and garden worms.

-Parasitic wasps are also useful.
+Parasitic wasps are also helpful.
 These parasitize the cutter worm and lay eggs inside it.
-As the eggs break and develop into larvae, they will eat the host.
+After the eggs hatch, the larvae will eat the host.

 Some beetles, spiders, frogs, and toads also eat cutworms.
-Additionally, bats are helpful in eliminating night-flying adult moths, thus preventing more eggs from being laid.
+Additionally, bats help eliminate night-flying adult moths, thus preventing more eggs from being laid.

 14. Bacillus Thuringiensis (B.t.)